min2ha/ukwa-site/content/target/63478/index.en.md

   "subject": "Stephen Hawking"
 }

-# insider.co.uk: Stephen Hawking dies at the age of 76

 Insider looks back at the life of the famed scientist and author of A Brief History of Time who has died peacefully at his home in Cambridge